jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CY9-y5zZkxs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_If you had the choice a person marching against climate change, ranting about high energy costs, or a person upgrading their windows, who would you rather pick to play your game of civilization?_
+_If you had to choose between a person marching against climate change, ranting about high energy costs, or somone working to upgrading their windows, who would you rather pick to play your game of civilization?_

 ## A New philosophy We'll Let Us Reach for the Stars

 Darth Blockbuster appears every time we upgrade to a new age.
-He uses antagonism to secure his power by preventing regular people from taking control of the new levers of power.
-Here's one example of protagonists and antagonists in our history and our present day.
+He uses antagonism to prevent regular people from taking control of the new levers of power.
+Here's one example in our history and our present day.

 When you look up at the night sky, you see a dazzling show.
 It can seem to defy explanation.
 But even with the naked eye, you'll see trends.
 The stars never move, some "objects" (really planets) look to be wandering, and it seems like the Moon, Sun, and everything else revolves around you.
 With all this evidence, our ancestors were sure Earth was the center of the Universe.
 So much so, it was a pivotal part of the "Divine Rights of Kings" philosophy that ruled European Kingdoms starting in the Medieval Age (500-1400) and even into the Science Age (1543-1687).

 When you look at the night sky with a telescope, like Galileo (1564-1642) did, you see it differently.
 Jupiter has moons, Venus has phases, and it looks like Earth is just another planet.
 When Galileo told everyone these facts, the "divine kings" were threatened.
 By using a telescope, Galileo was saying, "we don't know until we test, so let's use instruments to test what we think we know."
 Scientific inquiry questioned the ruler's divine leadership.
 Although Catholics and Protestant political leaders hated each other, they worked together to suppress Galileo.
 Neither facilitated the new truths the protagonist's new tools were discovering.

+Eventually however, Europe adopted the new philosophy of Science, and embraced the lessons of Galileo.
+As a result, they started the Science Age, which in turn created the technology to start the Industrial Age.

 Galileo is just one example of how an establishment finds it very hard to embrace a new era.
 The lesson is, to enter into a new age, civilization can't just use new technology.
 Main Street must welcome a modern philosophy too.
 Today we're also using an outdated philosophy from a bygone age.
 Here's an example of how that's hurting our everyday lives.

 Space travel is a significant step for humanity.
 It means better satellites, worldwide internet accessibility, and ensuring intelligent life doesn't put all its eggs in one earthly basket.
 All possible _if_ we can build an affordable and reusable rocket.

 Left/Right political culture was unable to meet the challenge.
-Ideologues can gossip about speeches, but rocket science doesn't fit into soundbites.
+Ideologues can bicker about speeches, but rocket science doesn't fit into soundbites.
 It was new companies like SpaceX and Blue Origin (funded by a few protagonists) who answered the call.
 They harnessed digital technology and fostered collaboration to make rockets 10 times cheaper.
 The protagonists even learned how to land their rockets so they can be reused!

 Think about how cool it is to safely land a frickin rocket.

 But many people, especially Left/Right ideologues, still didn't care.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GaseousAgreeableEarthworm' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/GaseousAgreeableEarthworm'" target="_blank" class="button small">Reader</a>

 _There's a direct link between advancing our science and technology and living inside a happy civilization.
 This was when SpaceX landed its first rocket.
+The company's unofficial motto is "Occupy Mars".
 Credit: [Civilization 6](https://youtu.be/3NLoDMsqJkE) and [SpaceX](https://www.youtube.com/watch?v=ANv5UfZsvZQ)_

+Notice how happy those people were.
+All workers will experience that joy, once we stop micro-managing and start setting ourselves goals for everyone to reach.

-When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
-Today Left/Right politics obsesses over tax cuts, government regulations, and endless media soundbites because their philosophy says these are society's only levers of power.
+For now, we're dependent on old philosophies, and thus also confined to its old tools and live within its old narratives.
+Today Left/Right politics makes us obsesses over tax cuts, government regulations, and endless media soundbites because that's what their philosophy says are important.
 New and super-powerful technologies like landing rockets are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.

 That's the power of philosophy.
 It tells people which tools and rules are essential, and which should be ignored.

 Today, Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Internet Age.
-Up and down our economy, we emphasize mass-production, layers of bureaucracy, and heavy management practices when mass-collaboration is far better.
+Up and down our economy, we emphasize mass-production, layers of bureaucracy, and heavy management practices when workers mass-collaborating to solve frontline problems is far better.

 The lesson is, once we believe in a new philosophy that embraces the Internet Age, we'll control our society's real levers of power, and soar to the stars.